sekwah41/Naruto-Mod/docs/recode.md

  * Chakra charge (hold C)
  * Water Walk (B)
  * Fireball (CVC)
+ * Water Bullet (CBV) (coming in 1.1.0)

-There is currently no GUI in game to find these but I will re-add the `/jutsu list` command soon for convenience.
+There is currently no GUI in game to find these but I will re-add the `/jutsu list` likely in the next week.

 I will be making dedicated pages for the content but this is a quick summary for now.